Demi Lovato Drug Dealer Brandon Johnson Will Not Face LAPD Investigation

-Brando Johnson, the man that supplied Demi Lovato with the drugs she overdosed on, even getting high with her and then talking to the press about the events that led up to Lovato’s OD, will not be getting arrested or be the subject of any type of investigation from the Los Angeles Police Department, according to reports from TMZ.
+Brandon Johnson, the man that supplied Demi Lovato with the drugs she overdosed on, even getting high with her and then talking to the press about the events that led up to Lovato’s OD, will not be getting arrested or be the subject of any type of investigation from the Los Angeles Police Department, according to reports from TMZ.

-After emerging from obscurity and talking to a TMZ camera about everything that happened the night that Lovato overdosed, starting with the late-night text that Lovato sent him before he warned her about taking the “aftermarket” pills he was selling her while in her Hidden Hills home.
+Johnson emerged from obscurity and talked to a TMZ camera about everything that happened the night that Lovato overdosed, starting with the late-night text that Lovato sent him before he warned her about taking the “aftermarket” pills he was selling her while in her Hidden Hills home.
 In giving such an open conversation with the press while including details that would likely be necessary for a criminal investigation, you would figure that the LAPD would be knocking on his door for his next interview.
-However, after TMZ reached out to law enforcement sources it has been revealed that won’t be the case.
+However, after TMZ reached out to law enforcement sources, it has been revealed that won’t be the case.

 The reason Johnson won’t face any trouble is because an overdose is classified as a medical emergency, one that is actually self-induced.
 While the incident was a tragic situation, the details of it would remove it from the jurisdiction of any type of criminal case.